Stefan4472/bayerische-landtagswahl/benchmarker/README.md

 A simple multi-threaded benchmarking script.

+NOTE: We are now using Locust for benchmarking.
+Please see the `loadtesting` directory.

 Usage:
 ```